Friedreich's ataxia: Frataxin

 The exact role of frataxin remains unclear.
 Frataxin assists iron-sulfur protein synthesis in the electron transport chain to generate adenosine triphosphate, the energy molecule necessary to carry out metabolic functions in cells.
 It also regulates iron transfer in the mitochondria by providing a proper amount of reactive oxygen species (ROS) to maintain normal processes.
 One result of frataxin deficiency is mitochondrial iron overload, which damages many proteins due to effects on cellular metabolism.

 Without frataxin, the energy in the mitochondria falls, and excess iron creates extra ROS, leading to further cell damage.
 Low frataxin levels lead to insufficient biosynthesis of iron–sulfur clusters that are required for mitochondrial electron transport and assembly of functional aconitase and iron dysmetabolism of the entire cell.

 Diagnosis

 Balance difficulty, loss of proprioception, an absence of reflexes, and signs of other neurological problems are common signs from a physical examination.
 Diagnostic tests are made to confirm a physical examination such as electromyogram, nerve conduction studies, electrocardiogram, echocardiogram, blood tests for elevated glucose levels and vitamin E levels, and scans such as X-ray radiograph for scoliosis.
 MRI and CT scans of brain and spinal cord are done to rule out other neurological conditions.
 Finally, a genetic test is conducted to confirm.

 Other diagnoses might include Charcot-Marie-Tooth types 1 and 2, ataxia with vitamin E deficiency, ataxia-oculomotor apraxia types 1 and 2, and other early-onset ataxias.

-Management of symptoms
+Management

 Physicians and patients can reference the clinical management guidelines for Friedreich ataxia.
 These guidelines are intended to assist qualified healthcare professionals in making informed treatment decisions about the care of individuals with Friedreich ataxia.